flysand7/essence-os/README.md

 To support development, you can donate to my Patreon: https://www.patreon.com/nakst.

+## Testing

+You can download and test the latest nightly build from https://github.com/nakst/build-essence/releases.
+Download and extract `Essence.tar.xz`.
+If you are using VirtualBox, import `Essence.ova`.
+If you are using Qemu, run

+    qemu-kvm -drive file=drive,format=raw -m 2048 -smp 2 || qemu-system-x86_64 -enable-kvm -drive file=drive,format=raw -m 2048 -smp 2

+These builds are configured to run on emulators only, to make testing easier.
+Builds for real hardware are coming soon :)

 ## Building

 See `help/Building.md` for a description of how to build and test the system.